Here's an in-depth look at the life of Khalid Sheikh Mohammed.

 Is sometimes referred to as KSM.

-Timeline: January 1995 - Mohammed first comes to the attention of the FBI and CIA because of his involvement in a failed plot to blow up as many as a dozen American commercial airliners over the Pacific.
-After a fire in the Manila apartment where the planning took place, the Manila police discover a computer where the plans were laid out and arrest some of the conspirators.
+January 1995 - Mohammed first comes to the attention of the FBI and CIA because of his involvement in a failed plot to blow up as many as a dozen American commercial airliners over the Pacific.
+After a fire in the apartment in Manila, Philippines, where the planning took place, the Manila police discover a computer where the plans were laid out and arrest some of the conspirators.

-1995 - Mohammed is linked to a plot to assassinate Pope John Paul II during his visit to Manila.
+1995 - Mohammed is linked to a plot to assassinate Pope John Paul II during his visit to Manila, Philippines.

 1996 - Is indicted on seven counts of terror conspiracy in the Southern District of New York for his alleged involvement in a Philippines-based plot to blow up 12 U.S.-bound commercial airliners in 48 hours.
 Referred to as the "Bojinka Plot."